 Pre-Kindergarten is a state funded program for children turning three or four years of age by September 1st of each year.
-3-year-old students are eligible to attend Preschool for All, however the program will give 4- year old students priority.
 The program meets young children at their developmental level, which allows each child the opportunity for success and positive self-esteem.
 The aim of the program is to provide a developmentally appropriate curriculum in the areas of physical, emotional, social, creative, cognitive, and language skills.
 This is done through an integrated approach.
 Parents are the child's first teacher.
 Therefore, parent involvement is an important component of Pre-Kindergarten.
 Parents are encouraged to assist in the child's classroom, on field trips, and in any area that will benefit the children and their families.
 The program also offers health and social services to provide a well-rounded educational program for children and their families.